 This means minimizing the amount of information needed to make a purchase.
 Ask only for information that’s absolutely necessary to complete the transaction accurately and safely.
-At the same time, allow your website to remember customer selections and preferences based on past purchases, and preselect them for their convenience in future.
+At the same time, allow your website to remember customer selections and preferences based on past purchases and preselect them for their convenience in the future.

 Enable the Persistent Shopping Cart Functionality

 This functionality establishes a long-term cookie for every device used by a customer to visit your website.
-The customer can then add products to the same shopping cart, regardless of their device and location by logging in only once.
+The customer can then add products to the same shopping cart, regardless of their device and location, by logging in only once.

 As an optimized e-commerce store, you can send email reminders to notify customers to save their shopping carts.
 You can also send them product updates and discount offers.
 Further, adding wish lists and “save for later” features will also help keep customers engaged until they buy from you.